sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/built-ins.md

 This mechanism can be employed solely to ensure that a method can be called **after** a specific point in time.
 In contrast, it cannot be employed to ensure that a method is called **before** a specific point in time.
 :::

+To learn more about time locks, see the [dedicated doc section](../advanced/timeLock.md).

 ### `insertCodeSeparator`

 Method `insertCodeSeparator(): void` inserts an [`OP_CODESEPARATOR`](../advanced/codeseparator.md), where it is invoked.